Online Learning FAQs

 Note: Certain members of the Reserve Component and Kentucky National Guard may also be eligible for special rates.

 Can I receive credit for graduate courses completed at another institution?

 Earned graduate credit may be transferred from accredited institutions that offer advanced degrees.
 Generally, the maximum number of semester hours transferable, upon request, is six.

 Can I receive credit toward my degree for leadership, professional development or certificate program courses that I’ve taken?

-Yes, but only for the BA in Workforce Leadership and MS in Justice Administration.
+Yes, but only for the BS in Organizational Leadership and Learning, and the MS in Criminal Justice.
 Please contact an admissions specialist to learn if your particular course credits will transfer.

 How does the transfer process work?

 UofL's online bachelor's degree programs are designed so that you complete the first two years of coursework through the Kentucky Community and Technical College System (KCTCS) with the Kentucky Virtual Campus (KYVC).
 However, you may transfer credit to UofL from any regionally accredited university.
 You will submit transcripts from all undergraduate institutions you attended as part of the admissions process.
 Upon review, some or all credit may be applied to your degree program.

 Ideally, students transfer to UofL with a completed associate degree from a regionally accredited institution to maximize credit transfer.
 Students who have been enrolled at a Kentucky Community and Technical College System (KCTCS) school and have fulfilled all of their general education requirements can have all of those credits transferred in block, and can then begin immediately with the upper level coursework.
 Students who have not completed an associate's degree but have completed most or all general education requirements may be able to complete remaining courses at UofL.
 Every situation is different.
 If you have questions about how your credit will transfer, contact an online learning specialist.